RAN3D/spray-wrtc/README.md

 [3] A. Ganesh, A.-M. Kermarrec, and L. Massoulié.
 Peer-to-peer membership management for gossip-based protocols. <i>IEEE Transactions on Computers</i>, 52(2):139–149, Feb 2003.

+[4] A. Montresor and M. Jelasity.
+Peersim: A scalable P2P simulator. <i>Proc. of the 9th Int.
+Conference on Peer-to-Peer (P2P’09)</i>, pages 99–100, Seattle, WA, Sept.
+2009.